Mark Parton

-Mark Stuart Parton (born 24 September 1966) is an Australian politician.
-He has been a Liberal member of the Australian Capital Territory Legislative Assembly since 2016, representing the electorate of Brindabella.
+Mark Stuart Parton (born 24 September 1966) is an Australian conservative politician who is currently serving as leader of the Canberra Liberals and Leader of the Opposition of the Australian Capital Territory since November 2025.
+He has been a Liberal member of the Legislative Assembly since 2016, representing the electorate of Brindabella.
 He was a long-running local radio announcer on 2CC before entering politics.